sebastian89n/code-learning-hub/algorithms/README.md

 anticipated data sizes and performance constraints.
 It provides a foundation for algorithm analysis that is critical for designing systems that are both efficient and scalable.

+## In-Place and Out-of-Place Algorithms

+### In-Place Algorithms

+- **Definition:** An algorithm is considered in-place if it transforms the input using a constant amount of extra space.
+  This means it only uses a fixed amount of additional memory, regardless of the input size.
+- **Characteristics:**
+    - Uses a small, constant amount of extra storage.
+    - Typically modifies the input data directly.
+    - Often more memory-efficient.
+- **Examples:**
+    - Selection Sort
+    - Bubble Sort
+    - Insertion Sort

+### Out-of-Place Algorithms

+- **Definition:** An algorithm is considered out-of-place if it requires extra space proportional to the size of the input data.
+This means it uses additional memory whose amount depends on the input size.
+- **Characteristics:**
+    - Requires extra space that grows with the input size.
+    - Does not modify the input data directly, often creating a copy of the input or using auxiliary data structures.
+    - Often more flexible but uses more memory.
+- **Examples:**
+    - Merge Sort
+    - Radix Sort
+    - Any algorithm that involves creating a copy of the input data or significant auxiliary storage.

+### Summary

+- **In-Place Algorithms:** Modify the input data directly with a constant amount of extra space, making them memory-efficient but sometimes more complex to implement.
+- **Out-of-Place Algorithms:** Use additional space proportional to the input size, preserving the original data and often being simpler to implement but less memory-efficient.

 ## Stable vs. Unstable Sort Algorithms

 ### Stable Sort Algorithms